-If you are an active member having accrued 40 years' Pensionable Service the following will apply: - if you have by then reached age 60, your pension will be worked out in the same way as it would be at Normal Retirement Date (see page 12) but based on your Final Pensionable Salary and Pensionable Service at retirement or if you are over age 55 but under age 60 your pension is worked out in the same way as it would be for Early Retirement (see pages 16 - 17) but the reduction for early retirement would only apply from age 60, or such later date as you may attain 40 years' Pensionable Service before Normal Retirement Date.
+If you are an active member having accrued 40 years' Pensionable Service the following additional benefits will apply: - your National Insurance contributions will remain at the contracted-out rate, and so will those of your Employer if you have by then reached age 60, your pension will be worked out in the same way as it would be at Normal Retirement Date (see page 12) but based on your Final Pensionable Salary and Pensionable Service at retirement or if you are over age 55 but under age 60 your pension is worked out in the same way as it would be for Early Retirement (see pages 16 - 17) but the reduction for early retirement would only apply from age 60, or such later date as you may attain 40 years' Pensionable Service before Normal Retirement Date.
 If you joined before 1 July 2005 (except as a Late Entrant) and are granted an ill-health/disability pension from active service the additional service credit granted is subject to total Pensionable Service not exceeding 40 years.
 (See pages 18-20)